showlab/Q2A/README.md

 ## Data

-Download training set by filling in the [[AssistQ Downloading Agreement]](https://forms.gle/h9A8GxHksWJfPByf7).
+Download training set and testing set (without ground-truth labels) by filling in the [[AssistQ Downloading Agreement]](https://forms.gle/h9A8GxHksWJfPByf7).

-The testing set will be released on May 01, 2022 (11:59PM Pacific Time).

 ## Encoding